Hanazakarino Kimitachihe

 Hanazakarino Kimitachihe (花樣少年少女 (花样少年少女, Huāyàng Shàonián Shàonǚ, The tricks of boys and girls)) is a 2006 Taiwanese drama starring Ella Chen of S.H.E, Wu Chun and Jiro Wang of Fahrenheit, and Danson Tang.
 It was based on Japanese shōjo manga series Hana-Kimi by Hisaya Nakajo.

 The series was first broadcast in Taiwan on free-to-air Chinese Television System (CTS) (華視) from November 19, 2006, to March 4, 2007, every Sunday at 21:30 and cable TV Gala Television (GTV) Variety Show/CH 28 (八大綜合台) on November 25, 2006, every Saturday at 21:00.

 Hanazakarino Kimitachihe was nominated for Best Marketing Programme of the Year at the 42nd Golden Bell Awards in 2007.

 Synopsis

 Lu Ruixi (Ella Chen), a Taiwanese girl living in the United States, watches a documentary on Taiwanese high jumper Zuo Yiquan (Wu Chun).
 Inspired by his jumps, she transfers to Ying Kai University in Taiwan.
-However, it is an all-boys school and thus Ruixi cuts all her hair off and dresses up as a boy to attend it.
+However, it is an all-boys school and thus, Ruixi cuts her hair short and dresses up as a boy to attend it.
 She befriends Jin Xiuyi (Jiro Wang).
-When Ruixi gets knocks unconscious during a soccer match, Yiquan aids by taking her to the school's doctor, Meitian.
-Being gay, Meitian detects that Ruixi is a girl.
+When Ruixi gets knocked unconscious during a soccer match, Yiquan aids by taking her to the school's doctor, Meitian.
+Being gay, Meitian realizes that Ruixi is a girl.
 He keeps her identity a secret from everyone, including Ruixi.
 Unbeknownst to Ruixi, Yiquan had given up high jumping after a road accident while trying to save his high school classmate from being run over.
 Their relationship begins to blossom when Ruixi convinces Quan to return to high jumping.